 We are looking for a number of Summer Restoration Technicians across the Chicago area.
-Join an award-winning team, gain valuable experience and spend your summer in ecosystem restoration and doing something great for the environment.
+Join an award-winning team, gain valuable experience and spend your summer in ecosystem restoration doing something great for the environment – send us your resume.

 Restoration Technician Duties and Responsibilities: